SilverAndro/Machete/README.md

 There are also some disabled-by-default optimizations as they are technically lossy on the behavior of the jar.

 - Local Variable Table stripping, disabled because this table is used for the "helpful NPEs" feature in java 14+
+- Source file stripping, disabled because this is used to give the file a class was compiled from in error messages

 More optimizations are planned as well, feel free to open an issue!